Aldonza-Watt/ee310/README.md

 ## Softwares used
 1. FEMM - used in phase 1 for selecting a suitable material for the dielectric part of the probe.
+2. LTSpice - used in phase 2 for simulating circuit(s) for transmission, with detailed description in the folder.

 ## Contributors
 1. Yunbo Hu